OpenOrienteering/mapper/symbol sets/README.md

 For the 1:5000 the factors are SS x 1.5 and CS x 1.5.
 All enlargement factors are relative to the basic scale symbol set.
 [4]

-As even in the shear enlargement cases we have symbols we do not want to enlarge (e.g. the 999 Open Orienteering Mapper Logo) you would create scaled copies of the basic scale sets the following way:

-- Select all symbols to be enlarged uniformly. right click > Scale (choose enlargment percentage x1.5 = 150%).
-- Repeat for other symbols to be enlarged by another factor.
-- Do not (!!) enlarge the 999 Open Orienteering Mapper Logo.
-- Change the scale of the symbol set Mapper>Map>Change Map scale **unchecking the Scale Symbol Sizes checkbox **.
-- Save the file follwing the established naming convention.

 [1] ISOM 2019-2 https://1drv.ms/b/s!As4LDA11gDVmgt8CiJdF8MdoLshsLg
 [2] ISSprOM 2019-2 https://1drv.ms/b/s!As4LDA11gDVmgvJrcMQn6mK9JsdRgA
 [3] ISMTBOM 2022 https://1drv.ms/b/s!As4LDA11gDVmgvJnTyKq5MzVljdQMw